stklcode/statify-blacklist/README.md

 ## Upgrade Notice ##

+### 1.7.1 ###
+This is a service release with minor corrections.
+Recommended for all users.
+Tested up to 6.5.

 ### 1.7.0 ###
 This is a service release with primarily internal rework.
 Tested up to 6.4 and PHP 8.3.

 ## Changelog ##

+### 1.7.1 / 24.03.2024 ###
+* Fix HTML syntax for checkboxes on settings page
+* Simplify some internal control structures
+* Add plugin dependency to Statify
+* Declared compatibility with WordPress 6.5

 ### 1.7.0 / 11.03.2024 ###
 * Internal rework of plugin settings